In celebration of

 There are so many that I would have liked to be a part of, that I would need many pages to describe them!

 Dr. Velissariou received her BSc degree in Biology from the University of Athens, and her PhD in Genetics from Cambridge University.
-She underwent postdoctoral fellowship in Cambridge University and received specialization training in cytogenetic prenatal diagnosis methods in leading universities in Oxford and in London.
-Dr. Velissariou has held numerous leadership positions in her career, and was a visiting assistant Professor in Genetics in the University of Thessalia Medical School.
-She has co-authored more than 35 scientific papers, and is an assessor for the accreditation of cytogenetics laboratories in Greece.
-Dr. Velissariou currently serves as a founder member of the Panhellenic Association of Medical Geneticists and as a board member of Panhellenic Union of Biologists.
+She was awarded a postdoctoral fellowship at Cambridge University and received specialization training in cytogenetic prenatal diagnosis methods in leading universities in Oxford and in London.
+Dr. Velissariou has held numerous leadership positions in her career in the field of Prenatal Genetic Diagnosis, and was a visiting assistant Professor in Medical Genetics in the University of Thessalia, Medical School.
+She has co-authored more than 35 scientific papers and is a reviewer for several reputable journals in the field.
+Furthermore, she is an assessor for the accreditation of Cytogenomics laboratories in Greece (ESYD).
+Dr. Velissariou is a founder member of the Hellenic Association of Medical Geneticists (S.I.G.E.) and has served as a member of the board of S.I.G.E. and the Panhellenic Union of Biologists (PEV).
+She is also the elected representative of S.I.G.E. at ECA (Europrean Cytogeneticists Association).
+Currently, she is collaborating with NIPD Genetics as a Medical Genetics Consultant.